 Theme: broadly speaking each season (spring, summer, autumn & winter) and particularly I’m interested in relationships (with people, places, objects, etc.), connection, and/or sense of place.

-For Spring 2026, please send submissions to hello@acharastationery.com by the 20th February 2026.
+For Summer 2026, please send submissions to hello@acharastationery.com by the 20th May 2026.
 If you have something suitable for another season, please do send it on at any time.

 The published poem will receive €70 and a copy of the note set.